epolevikov/Asgan/README.md

 one connected component, but two complementary paths are merged through common unresolved repeats.
 Although the structures of the graphs are different, they share one synteny path that corresponds to a bacterial chromosome.

-The content of a file named _synteny_paths.txt_ is the following:
+A file named _synteny_paths.txt_ contains the constructed synteny paths in the format of an alignment.
+For the above datasets, it looks like this:
 ```
 +1      contig_8+       5'078'954       56'910          389'537         contig_2-       425'024         47'878          378'220
         contig_8+       5'078'954       389'537         451'517         contig_7+       16'794          0               16'794